 Nova Scotia Capital Gains Tax Calculator

 Calculate capital gains tax in Nova Scotia.
-With one of Canada's highest top rates, knowing your effective capital gains rate is essential.
+With one of Canada's highest top provincial rates, knowing your tax on a gain before you sell is essential.

 Capital Gains Tax Calculator